List of Neighbours characters introduced in 2022: Sam Young

 Sam is greeted by her new boss Chloe Brennan on her first day at Lassiters, and is told to head inside ready for her induction.
 A few days later, Chloe thanks Sam for a report and tells her they can do a maintenance check in the conference room if she is up for it.
 Sam checks that Chloe is okay following the recent death of her stepson.
 Sam receives help from the hotel's former manager, Terese Willis (Rebekah Elmaloglou), while doing jobs for the owner, Paul Robinson (Stefan Dennis).
 She hides the fact that Terese is helping with hotel work from Wendy Rodwell (Candice Leask) and Paul, who congratulates Sam for doing her job well.
 Sam later asks Chloe how she feels about Lassiters upon hearing that Paul may be buying Terese out of the business.
 Sam visits Chloe once she learns that she is selling her house and resigning from Lassiter's.
 Chloe also tells Sam that she has requested the new owner of Lassiter's keeps Sam employed.
 When Mike Young returns to Erinsborough, it is revealed that Sam is his daughter.
 Sam has drinks with Mike and his old friends and they decide to visit Ramsay Street.
 Sam later visits Ramsay Street with her father, and encourages him to rekindle his relationship with Jane Harris (Annie Jones).
 She is enthused at the prospect of Mike buying 24 Ramsay Street.

 Off screen, Sam moves into 24 Ramsay Street with Jane and Mike.
 When the series returned, Mike has an extended stay in Europe for work.
 Sam travels to England to visit Mike for Christmas.
 Sam babysits Jane's granddaughter Isla Tanaka-Brennan (Hannah Abe-Tucker).
 After the arrival of Jane's ex husband Victor Stone (Craig Hall), she becomes concerned after Jane becomes to grow close to him.
 Sam catches Vic resting in Jane and Mike's bed and orders Jane to speak to Mike.
+When Mike and Jane subsequently break up, Mike calls Sam and they discuss that she will continue to stay with Jane.
+Sam is last seen when her mother, Rose, arrives to take her to Mike's wedding.